Todani Moyo (Chairperson)

 Zanele Mbeki established the Women’s Development Banking – Microfinance programme in 1992, of which she was first a Director and is now Chairperson.
 She has emerged as a leading figure in pro-poor microfinance for rural women in South Africa.
 She chairs the WBD Trust Fund for SA Women’s Economic Empowerment and is a Trustee or Director of several national and international boards which promote social and economic development.
 She was First Lady of South Africa from June 1999 to September 2008.

-Simpiwe Somdyala is the CEO of the Old Mutual Masisizane Fund.
+Simpiwe Somdyala is the former CEO of the Old Mutual Masisizane Fund.
 He worked as capacity development manager at AMSCO BV, a project established by the United Nations Development Programme and the International Finance Corporation.
 He also worked as the Eastern Cape Development Corporation’s regional manager (ECDC) in its Mthatha office before being seconded by the ECDC to the Presidential Project Team, where he served as economic development co-ordinator and team leader from 1995 to 1999.
 He was Chairperson of Eastern Cape Parks Board between 2006 -2010.

 Prof Piet Naude